 The chair should always be left in this position

 The "unoccupied" chair will not move (i.e. the chair cannot be relocated to the top or bottom of the stairs) when:

-If you have any other questions ask someone in Hiram or Comox Lodge, or a Concordant body.
+If you have any other questions ask someone in your lodge or concordant body.